crsl4/fast-stats/ms/paper.md

 # Acknowledgements

 This work was supported by the Department of Energy [DE-SC0021016 to CSL].
-We thank Hedi Baxter Lauffer and everybody involved in WI Fast Plants for inviting us to work with them on the creation of these Data Science educational open-source tools.
+We thank Hedi Baxter Lauffer and everybody at WI Fast Plants for inviting us to work with them on the creation of these Data Science educational open-source tools.
 Finally, we acknowledge the work in [@Hotaling2020] which helped us improve the scientific writing of this manuscript.

 # References